kewlfft/opennic-up/README.md

 `# opennic-up`

-Replaces the Network Manager's dns servers with the 3 most responsive OpenNIC dns servers for your location. `resolv.conf` is also updated for immediate implementation of the new dns entries.
+Replaces the Network Manager's DNS servers with the 3 most responsive [OpenNIC][0] dns servers for your location. `resolv.conf` is also updated for immediate implementation of the new dns entries.

 ## Configuration